1. Who pays my medical bills and lost wages? (FAQ-1)

 3. What geographic areas do your lawyers take cases from?
 (FAQ-3)

-Tryk Law primarily handles Personal Injury Cases in California with a concentration on the Central Valley and Fresno County.
+Tryk Law primarily handles Personal Injury Cases in California with a concentration in the Central Valley and Fresno County.
 However, we are currently handling matters in 8 different counties Statewide.

 4. Do your lawyers handle divorce, criminal or workers' compensation cases?
 (FAQ-4)

 Our lawyers focus exclusively on personal injury accident cases, specifically car accident, truck accident, premises liability, dog/animal bites and attacks, motorcycle accidents and other types of matters where a person has been injured due to the negligent or intentional conduct of another person entity.
-If you need assistance in these areas you can contact us on the Internet or call 559-840-3240
+If you need assistance in these areas you can call us at 559-840-3240

 For other areas of practice, such as workers' compensation, divorce, social security disability and immigration, we regularly refer such cases to a number of quality California attorneys who handle these types of cases.
 If you need such a referral, our office staff will be glad to give you a list of California attorneys we think would be suited to handle the legal issues presented in your case.